Please scroll down page for: -

 This was the start of the second seal complaint to the European Commission under the Habitats Directive concerning the UK Authorities.

-Conditions concerning the shooting of seals in Scotland changed with the introduction of the Marine (Scotland) Act 2010. seals were still being shot but under licence issued by Marine Scotland.
-There are no independent checks, no restrictions to seals being shot during the breeding season; so seals like the pup pic. above can now be shot legally.
+Conditions concerning the shooting of seals in Scotland changed with the introduction of the Marine (Scotland) Act 2010.
+Seals were still being shot but under licence issued by Marine Scotland.
+There are no independent checks, no restrictions to seals being shot during the breeding season; so, seals like the pup pic. above can now be shot legally.
 In the UK we pride ourselves on animal welfare, animals lovers.... not so much when profits are involved and the bullet remains the cheapest option.

 Please email Marine Concern by using the contact form below or